-Treat your dog with these frozen peanut butter kefir dog treats.
+Why not treat your dog with these frozen peanut butter kefir dog treats.

 We all know that peanut butter banana dog treats are one of the most popular dog treat recipes on the planet.
+Wheat free and made with banana and kefir, these healthy 3 ingredient peanut butter dog treats are quick and easy to prepare.

 These frozen kefir treats for dogs offer a new way to treat your dog with flavors they love plus help keep them healthy too!